ApetersDev/com.apeters.vaadin.addon.jslider/jslider-root/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-JSlider is written by Andre Peters
+JSlider-Add on is written by Andre Peters
+JSLider Javascript Library is written by Egor Khmelev (MIT License)

 # Developer Guide

 ## Getting started

-Here is a simple example on how to try out the add-on component:

-<...>

-For a more comprehensive example, see src/test/java/org/vaadin/template/demo/DemoUI.java
+see DemoUI.java in jslider-demo and read http://egorkhmelev.github.io/jslider/